openware/rango/README.md

 RANGO_RBAC_ACCOUNTING=accountant,operator
 ```

-This config allows, for example to subscribe for user with role 'accountant' to `accounting.asset.new` messages.
+User with role 'accountant' will received messages with route `accounting.asset.new` for example.

 ## Connect to public channel